Elite athletes have coaches.

 Maybe it is taking your research to that next level – becoming fully independent?

-If you’d like to work with me, to I’d love to hear more about you.
+If you’d like to work with Richard, to he’d love to hear more about you.

 Leaving academia is one of the hardest decisions to make and subsequent actions to take.
 Unlike many other careers, academic research draws people in for reasons of passion, purpose and feeling.
 Yet, success is measured in grants and publications.
 You can be an awesome researcher, but not great at grant writing or not great at English (most journals are written in English) and your career will suffer.